Conduct regulations applying to members, students, and employees of ICB Practices in their professional & business activities, both paid & voluntary.

 c) If a member in public practice is unable to satisfy himself or herself as to the potential client's identity, no work should be undertaken.
 If at any time during the course of a client relationship the member begins to have doubts about the client's identity, further evidence should be obtained before work is carried out and a Report should immediately be made to the appropriate authority.

-d) A member in public practice should retain all client identification records for at least five years after the end of the client relationship.
-Records of all transactions and other work carried out must be disposed of securely after the five year period has elapsed after the conclusion of the transaction.
+d) A member in public practice should retain all client identification records for at least six years after the end of the client relationship.
+Records of all transactions and other work carried out should be retained for at least six years after the conclusion of the transaction.

 e) A member in public practice must put into place systems, controls and procedures to ensure continuing compliance with the legislation and ensure internal reporting.
 The internal controls include (where the practice is not a sole practice with no employees) appointing one person to be the practice's Money Laundering Reporting Officer ("MLRO") who could be himself, to have authority to and responsibility for receiving disclosures, assessing them and passing them on to and liaising with NCA.